-In addition to these new Ride services, the LRTP proposes increasing the hours of service on BI (Bainbridge Island) Ride.
+In addition to these new On-Demand ride services, the LRTP proposes increasing the hours of service on BI (Bainbridge Island) Ride.

 Operating Facilities

 Operating facilities for buses and ferries include maintenance, storage, and passenger transit center facilities.
 These projects are essential for current service and future improvements.